-Chronic obstructive pulmonary disease (COPD) is an umbrella term for two chronic lung conditions.
+Chronic obstructive pulmonary disease (COPD) is an umbrella term for two chronic lung conditions: bronchitis and emphysema.
 Smoking is the most common cause.
+Bronchodilators and lifestyle measures can help manage it, but it will usually worsen over time.

 People with COPD may also have a higher risk of severe COVID-19 symptoms.
 Learn more here.